Did you get up on the wrong side of the bed? Years ago that expression meant that the person was grouchy, irritable or in a bad mood.

 In this blog, you should begin to recognize that emotions just are – they are not good or bad.
 We have to be open to all emotions and if we suppress uncomfortable emotions we pay the price with our health – a concept that is explained much more substantially in the Wellness Inventory.

 Dr. Ines K. Roe has been helping women in transition rediscover themselves for over 20 years.
-If you’ve been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well being, contact Ines and schedule a complimentary session or join her ecourses, if you are looking for an unaccompanied path.
+If you’ve been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well being, contact Ines and schedule a complimentary session or consider her ecourses, if you are looking for an unaccompanied path.